EricRohlfs/blog/docs/blended_template_strategies.md

 - vue has 'h('div',{class:'btn'})'
 - react has createElement().

-I often use createElement for data driven components like tables or components that assemble other components together.
+I often use createElement for data driven components like tables or components that assemble other components together (like a shady and non-shady version of a component.)
-An example of a component that assembles other components could be when I make a shadowdom and non-shadowdom version of a component.

-Technically I don't call document.createElement in my components anymore.
+Technically` I don't call document.createElement in my components anymore.
-I have my own createElement method that does a few nice things like adding the 'is' attribute to the element after it is created.
+I have my own createElement method that does a few nice things like:

+- adds the 'is' attribute to the element after it is created
-Automatically detects boolean attributes and constructs them properly for use with this.hasAttribute('foo').
+- automatically detects boolean attributes and constructs them properly for use with this.hasAttribute('foo')
-Does not overwrite any css that may have been added by the constructor
+- does not overwrite any css classes that may have been added by the constructor

 ```
+// shadowdom
 export const MyComponentShady extends HTMLDivElement {
   constructor(){
     super()